Richardaeld/cola-vending-machine/README.md

     + Caused by:
         + PostgreSQL's normal functions.
     + Fix:
-        + PostgreSQL returns a undefined instead of a error number so an additional error catch was added to catch a undefined error.
+        + PostgreSQL returns an undefined instead of an error number so an additional error catch was added to catch a undefined error.
 Then it tells the user that they need to select a different username.
     + Thought(s):
-        + Given more time this should be more accurately handled with determining why PostgreSQL isnt giving an error code; or find a more certain way of detecting a unique key error.
+        + Given more time, this should be more accurately handled with determining why PostgreSQL is not giving an error code; or find a more certain way of detecting a unique key error.

 ## Other Problems
 ### React